-This guidance is written by Hugh Ellis and Jessie Fieth (TCPA), with support from Jack Dangerfield and Cova Cervilla Bordiu (TCPA) and Richard Blyth, Isabella Krabbe, Rhian Brimble and Roisin Willmott (RTPI).
+This guidance is written by Hugh Ellis, Jessie Fieth and Celia Davis (TCPA), with support from Jack Dangerfield, Cova Cervilla Bordiu and Sally Roscoe (TCPA) and Richard Blyth, Isabella Krabbe, Rhian Brimble and Roisin Willmott (RTPI).

-The TCPA and the RTPI are grateful to the following for the support for, and contributions to, this guide:

-Philip Box, UKGBC (UK Green Building Council)

-Carl Bunnage, RSPB (Royal Society for the Protection of Birds)

-Andrew Crudgington, CIHT (Chartered Institution of Highways and Transportation)

-Emma Davies, Greater Cambridgeshire Shared Planning Service

-Gillian Dick, Glasgow City Council

-Peter Ellis

-Tim German, Energy Systems Catapult

-Julie Godefroy, CIBSE (Chartered Institution of Building Services Engineers)

-Katherine Greig, Flood Re

-Gemma Holmes, Climate Change Committee

-Sam Hunter Jones, ClientEarth

-Nick James, LUC (Land Use Consultants)

-Sam Kipling, Environment Agency

-Rob Lacey, Cornwall Council

-Thomas Lefevre, LETI (London Energy Transformation Initiative)

-Louise Page, GreenBlue Urban

-Gwyn Roberts, BRE

-Becky Stafford, Energy Systems Catapult

-Dan Stone, CSE (Centre for Sustainable Energy)

-Caroline Sutton, Environment Agency

-Justin Ward, CIHT (Chartered Institution of Highways and Transportation)

-Sarah Young, LUC (Land Use Consultants)
+The TCPA and the RTPI are grateful to the following for the support for, and contributions to, this guide: Philip Box, UKGBC (UK Green Building Council) Carl Bunnage, RSPB (Royal Society for the Protection of Birds) Andrew Crudgington, CIHT (Chartered Institution of Highways and Transportation) Emma Davies, Greater Cambridgeshire Shared Planning Service Gillian Dick, Glasgow City Council Peter Ellis, Freelance town planner Tim German, Energy Systems Catapult Julie Godefroy, CIBSE (Chartered Institution of Building Services Engineers) Anne Chataigne, Flood Re Gemma Holmes, Climate Change Committee Sam Hunter Jones, ClientEarth Nick James, LUC (Land Use Consultants) Sam Kipling, Environment Agency Rob Lacey, Cornwall Council Thomas Lefevre, LETI (London Energy Transformation Initiative) Louise Page, GreenBlue Urban Gwyn Roberts, BRE Aranvir Singh Gawera, TCPA Trustee Becky Stafford, Energy Systems Catapult Dan Stone, CSE (Centre for Sustainable Energy) Caroline Sutton, Environment Agency Justin Ward, CIHT (Chartered Institution of Highways and Transportation) Sarah Young, LUC (Land Use Consultants)

+The fourth edition includes technical updates to reflect the most up-to-date evidence and practice, and areas where national policy and guidance has moved on.

+Information in the guidance is accurate at the time of writing, although it is acknowledged that the government's planning reform agenda is ongoing with the Levelling Up and Regeneration Bill (LURB) making its passage through parliament.
+Therefore, this guide may need updating in due course to reflect policy changes.

+Another change from previous editions is that case study content has been moved to an online case study hub.
+This means the guidance document is more succinct, whilst allowing for regular updates to the case study hub to reflect best practice.
+Case studies are referenced throughout the guidance and can be found on the TCPA website, and will be updated regularly.